todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 - `midi_device` — example of USB MIDI being used alongside ComputerCard.
 The MTM Computer acts as a USB device, to allow it to be connected to a (laptop/desktop) computer.
 Sends Computer knob values to the USB host as CC messages.
 - `midi_host` — example of USB MIDI being used alongside ComputerCard.
 The MTM Computer acts as a USB host, to allow it to be connected to USB MIDI devices such as keyboards/controllers/etc.
 - `midi_device_host` — example of USB MIDI being used alongside ComputerCard.
 At startup, the MTM computer determines the type of USB port it is connected to, and becomes either a host or device as appropriate.
+Requires Computer 1.1.0 Hardware.
 - `normalisation_probe` — minimal example of patch cable detection.
 LEDs are lit when corresponding sockets have a jack plugged in.
 - `passthrough` — simple demonstration of using the jacks, knobs, switch and LEDs.
 - `sample_and_hold` — dual sample and hold, demonstrating jacks, normalisation probe and pseudo-random numbers